The Best Monitors For Dual Setup (2026 Reviews)

 But this method is more expensive, and if you’re after such an immersive gaming experience, you should consider getting an ultra-wide gaming monitor.

-If a monitor supports a VESA mount, you can detach its base and mount it on a third-party desk or wall mount which will give you more desk space and therefore further increase your productivity.
+In case a monitor supports a VESA mount, you can detach its base and mount it on a third-party desk or wall mount which will give you more desk space and therefore further increase your productivity.

 In case the monitor has no VESA mount compatibility and limited ergonomics, you may want to consider getting a monitor riser so that you can adjust the height of the screen for your viewing position.